Exfoliation - First Step in Skincare

 - Beta Hydroxy Acids - BHAs are oil-soluble acids, meaning just like AHAs attract water, BHAs attract oil.
 This makes them an effective treatment for oily and acne-prone skin.
 Applying them and then rinsing them off results in oil-free and clear skin.
 They are also effective in reducing inflammation.
 Salicylic acid is the most common type of BHA.

 - Retinoids - Retinoids are available in both oral form and topical forms.
 They are ingredients used to enable skin regeneration specifically and are a common form of acne treatment.
-They are high in Vitamin A and improve collagen production.
+They are high in Vitamin A and improve collagen production and hence a good option for a face scrub.

 All of these chemicals are available in the market in form of exfoliants.
 Here are a general set of tips to keep in mind before investing in one of these: -

-- For Dry Skin, AHAs are best suitable.
-Other skin types can also reap their benefits, but there might be other chemical exfoliators that suit them better.
+- For Dry Skin, face scrubs having AHAs are most suitable.
+Other skin types can also reap their benefits, but there might be other chemical exfoliators that would suit them better.
 This goes especially for glycolic acid, lactic acid, and salicylic acid (which is a BHA).

-- For sensitive and oily skin, BHAs are best suitable.
+- For sensitive and oily skin, face scrubs containing BHAs are best suitable.
 This is because they tend to be less irritating than other alternatives.
 The citric acid (AHA) may also help with oil and acne.

 - Retinoids are recommended for acne-prone skin.